AnnaGradinescu/3DMP/"No fall" toy mechanism/README.md

 For this checkpoint, I also attached the N20 6VDC 150RPM gear motor to the chassis.
 The model for the motor was imprted from the Grabcad Community.
 I also tried to find a solution the 3 o-rings on the "wheel left rear", "wheel right rear" and "wheel rotate" components.

+For the final checkpoint, I designed the "wheel rotate" and "gear crown axle" components, added joints, moltion links, contact sets, motion studies and appearance to the mechanism and rended the mechanism as well.
+The rendering was done as a video without motion study because I do not have this option is Fusion 360.